How It Works¶

 Adapters: How the Contract Is Fulfilled¶

 An adapter implements the port for a specific backend.
 It knows about asyncpg.
 It translates between asyncpg's API and the port's API.
-If asyncpg raises an error, the adapter catches it and raises AdapterQueryError instead.
+If asyncpg raises an error, the adapter catches it and raises AdapterQueryError (an OpenFrameError subclass) instead.

 # adapter knows about asyncpg — core/ does not